skovy/skovy.dev/content/blog/make-more-things-into-components/index.md

 ```

 This feature's code is likely similar to dozens of other components.
 Those
-components are likely fetching data in a similar way and likely have the same
+components are likely fetching data in a similar way and have the same
 needs for the different loading statuses.
 What if we wanted to add a fourth
 loading status?
 What if we wanted to swap `fetch` for something else?
 All of
 the different components will need to be updated.
 Additionally, this too takes